Aivar Pohlak: Criticism and scandals

+In 2025, current and former referees have accused Pohlak of intervening into the appointment process of referees.
+He was also accused of attacking a referee and ending their career while being an active football player in 1992.

+There is an ongoing criminal investigation into a possible anti-competitive agreements between Estonian football clubs – Pohlak offering agreements not to allow players of any age or staff members to change clubs without previous club's consent.

 Personal

 In 2012, Pohlak married Triin Edasi, FC Flora information specialist.
 They started living together 14 years earlier and they also have a daughter.

 From his first marriage with Signe Meisalu, Pohlak has 4 children.
 The couple divorced in 2005.